-For a student who changes programs, the secondary concentrator definition must be followed when determining if a student is eligible to participate in occupational competency testing.
+For a student who changes CTE programs, the school must use the definition of secondary concentrator to determine if the student is eligible to participate in occupational competency testing in the new CTE program.
 This is a local decision similar to applying hours for a student transferring from a CTE program at another school.